 The bellbird and tūī belong to the Meliphagidae or honeyeater family.

-Bellbirds or korimako (Anthornnis melanura) are beautiful singers.
+Bellbirds or korimako (Anthornis melanura) are beautiful singers.
 At dawn and dusk they form a rolling chorus that can fill a valley for many minutes.
 They also sing solo at any time of day.
 Male and female perform duets, and birds sing against each other to define territorial boundaries.
 Young birds learn from neighbours, so the tunes vary from place to place, forming a ‘local dialect’.
 Māori would compare a person’s fine singing or oratory to the korimako as a compliment.

 There are three subspecies.
 One is found on the North, South, Stewart and Auckland islands, one on the Three Kings Islands, and one on the Poor Knights Islands.
 They are common in many forested areas but absent from others, including Northland.
+The larger Chatham Island bellbird (Anthornis melanocephala) is extinct.

 Male bellbirds defend trees that contain prized foods, refusing access to stitchbirds and even female bellbirds.
 But they do let in their own mate during the breeding season.
 Tūī are even more stroppy.
 They pursue would-be trespassers (including bellbirds), shouting their alarm call, flapping, clacking their bills and even dive-bombing.
 They sometimes form aggressive mobs.